 The adherence to internal and external guidelines that are relevant for the maintenance of a reliable control environment is checked by means of a standardized questionnaire.
 This is supported by sample taking.

-In order to mitigate the risks to the financial reporting processes listed in our central risk catalog, corresponding control activities are conducted and documented.
+In order to mitigate the risks to the financial reporting process listed in our central risk catalog, corresponding control activities are conducted and documented.

 – Assessment of the control activities

 After documentation, a test is performed to verify whether the described controls are capable of adequately mitigating the risks.
 In the subsequent test phase, samples are taken to test whether, in practice, the controls were executed as described and whether they were effective.

 – Monitoring of control weaknesses